VM power-on fails with error: Change tracking invalid or disk in use

 Config File: /vmfs/volumes/1aaaa1a1-12345678-a11a-aaa111a1abba/ExampleVM_2/ExampleVM_2.vmx

-3. There is a process, so we can kill it using the below command:
+3. If there is a process, then kill it using the below command:

 # esxcli vm process kill -t hard -w "world ID from the previous command"